 While digging through my supply closet I found a container of fake snowflakes.
 We experimented with adding some to the black playdough.
 It created a really interesting look and texture….very cool!

 Fill Your Playdough Tray

 Okay, now comes the fun part.
-Look through your craft supplies, office supplies, party supplies, etc for materials to create your spider themed invitation to play.
-Here are the materials that I added:
+Look through your craft supplies, office supplies, party supplies, etc for materials to create your spider-themed invitation to play.
+Here are the materials that I added to the playdough tray:

 - Colorful googly eyes

 - plastic spiders